chony2k/prueba/readme.txt

 	 - A view/URL that accept a date and return the matching phrases.

-		This view is rather simple, it renders a form with two fields, day and month, on submition, the filter is applied by using Django's ObjectSet features.
+		This view is rather simple, it renders a form with two fields, day and month, on submittion, the filter is applied by using Django's QuerySet features.

 	- A view or Python script to import the CSV content into the database.